-Any change of grade, except course repeats and incomplete grades, must be made by the instructor and approved by the EVP, Academic & Student Affairs.
-If changes are necessary and the instructor is no longer available, the decision to change a grade rest with the EVP, Academic & Student Affairs.
-A grade will only be changed if an error was made in computing or recording it.
+Any change of grade, except course repeats and incomplete grades, must be made by the instructor and approved by the Dean, Academic Affairs.
+If changes are necessary and the instructor is no longer available, the decision to change a grade rest with the Dean, Academic Affairs.
+A grade will only be changed if an error is made in computing or recording it.
 This must be done within the first three weeks of the start of the next semester.